 - Members can also make use of our stress support service and legal helpline.

-- Our practice staff across the UK are working with fostering services to advise on best practice in these unprecedented times, and we will keep responding to the needs of our members via our website, helplines and staff.
+- Our practice staff across the UK are working with fostering services to advise on best practice in these unprecedented times.

 - We are liaising with other organisations, including statutory bodies, across the UK to enable consistency of advice to fostering services, and to ensure the needs of our foster carer and fostering service members are being fed in to national decision making.